 More New Product Announcements: The Mechanical Elements line of DIY Trailer Blueprints has just expanded – AGAIN – with more trailer plans for torsion axles.
 These new trailer plans fill

 Torsion axles are awesome, so Why not use torsion axles in tandem?
 It’s a frequent question, along with the corollary “Why shouldn’t I have torsion axles in triple?”
-They are good questions, especially in light of all the misinformation about axles
+Good questions, especially in light of all the misinformation

 I can’t find quite the right plans for the trailer I want to build.
 Can I make changes to the plans at Mechanical Elements to fit my needs?

 I’ll just drop by the parts store and grab an axle . . . .
 Well, trailer axles are not quite that simple, but knowing a few important details, we can certainly get the right one.
 Here’s a quick guide to trailer axles

 To some people a low trailer deck height really matters, to others not so much.
 Yet you read about it in trailer descriptions a lot.
 So, what are the trade-offs for a low deck?
 And how do you achieve it?